accidentallyc/GD_/README.md

 GD_.drop_right_while(..., func(value,index,array): return true)
 ```

+*In version 4.2 and below*
+> all Callables supplied should **always be constructed with 2 arguments.**
+> This means that if in lodash you have a callback like in `_.drop_right_while`
+> which is invoked with 3 arguments (value,index,array).
+We drop the 3rd arguments.
+> all callbacks in 4.2 accept at least 2, the second one sometimes being a dummy

 ```gdscript
 # Version 4.2, only the callable below with 2 args works
 GD_.drop_right_while(..., func(value,index): return true)